ous-uio-bioinfo-core/batch-adjust-warning-reports/README.md

 ### reanalysis/Leek2012/

-Full random number re-run of the tutorial from the sva package, Leek JT, Johnson WE, Parker HS, Jaffe AE, Storey JD.(2012) The sva package for removing batch effects and other unwanted variation in high-throughput experiments.
+Full random number re-run of the tutorial from the sva package (v3.8.0), Leek JT, Johnson WE, Parker HS, Jaffe AE, Storey JD.(2012) The sva package for removing batch effects and other unwanted variation in high-throughput experiments.
 Bioinformatics.
 2012 Mar 15;28(6):882-3.